Libensemble/libensemble/docs/platforms/perlmutter.rst

 .. note::

-    The video is made from libEnsemble version 0.9.3, where some adjustments needed to be made to the scripts to run on Perlmutter.
-These are no longer necessary. libEnsemble correctly detects MPI runner and GPU setting on Perlmutter and the GPU code runs with many more particles than the CPU version (forces_simple).
+    The video uses libEnsemble version 0.9.3, where some adjustments of the scripts are needed to run on Perlmutter.
+These are no longer necessary. libEnsemble now correctly detects MPI runner and GPU setting on Perlmutter and the GPU code runs with many more particles than the CPU version (forces_simple).

 Example submission scripts are also given in the :doc:`examples<example_scripts>`.